iamelli0t/iamelli0t.github.io/_posts/2021-04-10-RPC-Bypass_CFG.md

 The bug fix for this vulnerability in Windows March patch is to add an index check before deleting the object in CAttrArray::Destroy function:<br>
 ![avatar](/images/RPC-Bypass-CFG/1.png)<br><br>

-For such a UAF vulnerability with a controllable memory size, the idea of ​​exploitation is: use two different types of pointers (BSTR and Dictionary.items) to point to the reuse memory, then pointer leak and pointer dereference is achieved via type confusion:<br>
+For such a UAF vulnerability with a controllable memory size, the idea of exploitation is: use two different types of pointers (BSTR and Dictionary.items) to point to the reuse memory, then the pointer leak and pointer dereference ability is achieved via type confusion:<br>
 ![avatar](/images/RPC-Bypass-CFG/2.png)<br><br>

 ##  Windows RPC introduction and exploitation
 Windows RPC is used to support the scenario of distributed client/server function calls.
-Based on Windows RPC, the client can call server functions thw same as local function call.
+Based on Windows RPC, the client can invoke server functions the same as local function call.
 The basic architecture of Windows RPC is shown as follows:<br>
 ![avatar](/images/RPC-Bypass-CFG/3.png)<br><br>

-The client/server program passes the calling parameters or return values ​​to the lower-level Stub function.
+The client/server program passes the calling parameters or return values to the lower-level Stub function.
 The Stub function is responsible for encapsulating the data into NDR (Network Data Representation) format.
 Communications through the runtime library is provided by rpcrt4.dll.<br>

 An idl example is given below:<br>
 ```cpp